thenyel/angular-query/README.md

 #Angular-Query
+`Status: Conception / Initial Prototype`
 AngularQuery is a Model Factory that allows high level methods for server-side filtering, paging and sorting.

 ##Getting Started
 - Clone the repo `git clone git@github.com:ducondez/angular-query.git` or just [download](https://github.com/ducondez/angular-query/archive/master.zip) to your angular resources folder
 - Inject the `ngQuery` module into your app